-- This is a new outcome measure at the group/practice level that tracks the percentage of patients in each dialysis practitioner group practice who were on the kidney or kidney-pancreas transplant waitlist in active status and are in optimal health to receive a transplant. - The developer provides a logic model that outlines the transplant evaluation process and posits that being waitlisted is an outcome as it represents a desirable change in health status for patients on dialysis, indicating achievement of a health condition conducive for kidney transplantation.
+- This is a new outcome measure at the group/practice level that tracks the percentage of patients in each dialysis practitioner group practice who were on the kidney or kidney-pancreas transplant waitlist - The developer provides a logic model that outlines the transplant evaluation process and posits that being waitlisted is an outcome as it represents a desirable change in health status for patients on dialysis, indicating achievement of a health condition conducive for kidney transplantation.
 The logic model presents the path for patients to achieve waitlisting status which includes eligibility assessment, referral, evaluation and optimizing health and functional status and finally maintaining waitlist status while waiting for a transplant.